Prospero

 seeing what the machines see

-A slide-over panel accessible from the chat toolbar or via Cmd+Shift+L / Ctrl+Shift+L shows every LLM interaction for the current chat in chronological order: chat messages, tool continuations, memory extraction, title generation, danger classification, context compression, scene state tracking, and every other background event that touches a provider.
+A slide-over panel accessible from the chat toolbar or via Cmd+Shift+L / Ctrl+Shift+L shows every LLM interaction for the current chat in chronological order: chat messages, tool continuations, two-pass memory extraction (SELF and OTHER), per-character memory recap summarization, title generation, danger classification, scene state tracking, conversation rendering, image-prompt crafting, image generation, outfit selection, embedding calls, summarization folds, and every other background event that touches a provider.

-Each entry is a collapsible card with a type-colored badge, provider and model identification, token counts, and expandable detail views showing the full request and response.
+Each entry is a collapsible card with a type-colored badge, provider and model identification, prompt and completion token counts, cache-read counts, and expandable detail views showing the full request and response.
+Per-tier prefix hashes (systemBlock1, systemBlock2, tools, the frozen-history tail) are recorded alongside every chat-message log so you can see at a glance which tier shifted between turns when a cache hit unexpectedly evaporates.
 Client-side filtering by category lets you see only what you are looking for.
 Opening the panel from a per-message “View LLM logs” button scrolls directly to the relevant entry.
 The Inspector is Prospero’s ledger—the complete record of everything the Estate says to the providers and everything they say back.

 LLM logs live in their own dedicated database, separate from your chats and characters.
 They accumulate rapidly and write constantly, so isolating them means corruption in the logs can never threaten your actual data.
 Graceful degradation, not shared fate.